Sicklethorn Asparagus (Asparagus falcatus) Care Indoors, Propagation and Problems

 Sufamily: Asparagoideae

-Common names: Sicklethorn Asparagus, Large Forest Asparagus, Sickle-leaved Asparagus
+Common names: Sicklethorn Asparagus, Sicklethorn Fern, Large Forest Asparagus, Sickle-leaved Asparagus

 Size

-The Large Forest Asparagus stems can grow up to 8 ft high and can be trained to grow up a pole.
+Large Forest Asparagus stems can grow up to 8 feet high and can be trained to grow up a moss pole making it one of the best low-light large plants for the living room.

 Flower